entryscape/community-tools/README.md

 ### EntryStore API

 [API](https://entrystore.org/api/) designed for communication with the backend of EntryScape.
-Also see [documentation](https://entrystore.org/).
+See also the [documentation](https://entrystore.org/).